 You're already part of the OU story.
 Now help us write the next chapter...
 You're a unique part of the OU's history.
 See inside how you can help open up education for students through the Open Futures Fund and be specially honoured in a commemorative book in our historic archives.

 You can help to shape the future for so many who feel education is out of their reach.
 For over fifty years we have made it our mission to make education open to all.
 This belief lies at the heart of everything The Open University stands for and that's why we have launched our Open Futures Fund.
 Now more than ever, it is vital that no one misses out on the opportunity to transform their life through the incredible power of education.
 Will you stand by current and future students by sending a life-changing gift to the Open Futures Fund today?
 With your support, the Fund will provide a range of transformative scholarships and bursaries to break down barriers to education and stop potential going to waste.
 So that anyone, regardless of age, background or circumstance, has the opportunity to pursue their ambitions and write their own futures.
 For many students, the OU could be their only route to accessing life-changing, flexible education.
 These include disabled veterans, carers and those who are disadvantaged by circumstances, limited opportunities or other barriers.
 Many are now struggling even more and the need for this Fund has never been greater.
 We simply must keep their dreams of studying alive so they can build a better future for themselves, their families and indeed our society as a whole.
 Will you please help do this today?
 Your special gift to the Open Futures Fund will help change someone's life forever.
-This is an amazing opportunity, it gives others a light at the end of the tunnel, the chance to retrain for a job that would bring meaning and brings a sense of purpose back to their lives.
+Click here to make a gift.

 Steven Wilson Scholarship Recipient

-" The Open Futures Fund is already making a life-changing difference to many students who might otherwise miss out on an education and the chance to better their lives.
+66 The Open Futures Fund is already making a life-changing difference to many students who might otherwise miss out on an education and the chance to better their lives.
 I hope I can count on your support today so we can continue to help transform people's lives in the years to come.
 Thank you so much.
 Professor Tim Blackman OU Vice-Chancellor